Shannen Doherty, ‘Beverly Hills, 90210’ star, dies at 53

-Doherty died Saturday, according to a statement from her publicist, Leslie Sloane.
-She had had breast cancer for years.
+After years with breast cancer, Doherty died Saturday, according to a statement from her publicist, Leslie Sloane.

 "The devoted daughter, sister, aunt and friend was surrounded by her loved ones as well as her dog, Bowie.
-The family asks for their privacy at this time so they can grieve in peace," Sloane said in a statement.
+The family asks for their privacy at this time so they can grieve in peace," Sloane said Sunday.
 The news was first reported by People magazine.

 Her illness was publicly revealed in a lawsuit filed in 2015 against her former business managers, in which she alleged they mismanaged her money and allowed her health insurance to lapse.
 She later shared intimate details of her treatment following a single mastectomy.
 In December 2016, she posted a photo of her first day of radiation, calling the treatment "frightening" for her.

-In February 2020, Doherty revealed that the cancer had returned and she was at stage four.
+In February 2020, Doherty revealed that the cancer had returned and was at Stage 4.
 She said she came forward because her health conditions could come out in court.
 The actor had sued insurance giant State Farm after her California home was damaged in a fire in 2018.

+“I have no idea how long I'm going to be on the chemo for. ...
+That's not something that I can predict, it's not something my doctors can predict.
+And it's scary, it's like a big wake-up call,” Doherty said on a late June episode of her podcast “Let's Be Clear,” adding that a recent change in the shape of her cancer cells meant there were new treatment protocols for her to try.
+“For the first time in a couple months probably, I feel hopeful because there are so many more protocols now, whereas before I was hopeful — but I was still getting prepared.”

 A native of Memphis, Tennessee, Doherty moved to Los Angeles with her family at age 7 and, within a few years, became an actor.